 Of course there are many other causes too numerous to mention here that can cause a periodontal pocket, but I think we have discussed the major factors.

 This entry was posted on Thursday, May 17th, 2012 at 12:25 pm and is filed under Pre-Treatment Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.